Covering half-grids with lines and planes: Introduction

 We now move to covering with multiplicity.
 For simplicity, we assume that the point that is missed is the vertex of the half-grid, that is, the point where the horizontal and the vertical axes meet.
-In this scenario, the covering number of the equally spaced $n \times \dots \times n$ grid $\Gamma = \{(x_1, \dots, x_n) : \forall i, x_i \in \mathbb{Z}^{\geq 0}, \sum x_i \leq n-1\}$, is easily seen to be $(n-1)k$, where in an optimal cover, each of the hyperplanes $\sum x_i = i$, for $1 \leq i \leq n-1$ is repeated $k$ times.
+In this scenario, the minimum number of hyperplanes required to cover the equally spaced $n \times \dots \times n$ grid $\Gamma = \{(x_1, \dots, x_n) : \forall i, x_i \in \mathbb{Z}^{\geq 0}, \sum x_i \leq n-1\}$, while missing the origin, is seen to be $(n-1)k$.
+The lower bound follows because no two of the $n-1$ non-vertex points along the same axis can be covered by the same hyperplane, and for an upper bound, consider each of the hyperplanes $\sum x_i = j$, for $1 \leq j \leq n-1$ repeated $k$ times.
 Thus, we focus on the case of a `generic' half-grid (see Section~\ref{sec:missing_point} for a definition), where such a small cover is impossible and determining the correct bound is highly nontrivial.
 Using linear programming methods, we are able to prove the following asymptotically tight bounds in dimensions $2$ and $3$.

 \begin{thm} For a generic $n \times n$ half-grid in $\mathbb{R}^2$, the minimum number of lines required to cover every point at least $k$ times while missing the vertex is at least $\frac{3nk}{2} - 2k$ and at most $\frac{3nk}{2} + \frac{k}{2}$. \end{thm}